Teichlab/tracer/README.md

 **Note** that in this case you must ensure that the tracer folder is on your `PYTHONPATH`.

+If you would like to contribute to TraCeR, you can set up a development version with

+    python setup.py develop

 Once the prerequisites above are installed and working you're ready to tell TraCeR where to find them.

 TraCeR uses a configuration file to point it to the locations of files that it needs and a couple of other options.
 By default, this is `tracer.conf` in the same directory as the TraCeR executable.
 The `-c` option to the various tracer modules allows you to specify any other file to act as the configuration file.

 **Important:** If you  specify relative paths in the config file these will be used as relative to the directory that contains the `tracer` executable.